“Just because it didn’t happen, doesn’t mean it can’t.”

 I love the outcome, I love the killer’s soliliquy and I love the production quality.
 As it functions as a mystery, most people make their final judgement based on how satisfying the answers to their questions are.
 Somebody told me who the killer was before I saw the film so I was not let down by anything, if anything it set things up to make a majorly positive impression because it checked all my favourite boxes.
 Most of these things are down to the choice of Witt as Natalie, who wields a great scream, convinces as a college girl and makes the best face ever when it comes to facing off with the killer…

 Love.
 It.
 I want an ‘I Heart Urban Legend‘ T-shirt.
 I’d wear it with pride alongside my Voorhees hockey top and Camp Crystal Lake Counselor shirt.
 The world might well be a better place if we all loved Urban Legend.
 No, really, it might!

 Blurbs-of-interest: Loretta Devine was the only cast member to return for the largely-unrelated sequel, Final Cut, and the third film was all but an island, but still good.
 Rumours of a fourth come and go, it’d be nice if they did a ‘Return to Pendleton’ flick..!
-Gayheart and Jackson both make small appearances in Scream 2; Danielle Harris later turned up in Rob Zombie’s Halloween and its sequel and also Hatchet II, Blood Night, and ChromeSkull: Laid to Rest 2.
-Julian Richings (the creepy caretaker) was Three-Finger in Wrong Turn, and of course Englund and Dourif turn up all over the place in cameos and stuff.
+Gayheart and Jackson both make small appearances in Scream 2 and she was also in Santa’s Slay; Danielle Harris later turned up in Rob Zombie’s Halloween and its sequel and also Hatchet II, Blood Night, ChromeSkull: Laid to Rest 2, and Victor Crowley; Julian Richings (the creepy caretaker) was Three-Finger in Wrong Turn, and of course Englund and Dourif turn up all over the place in cameos and stuff.
 Jamie Blanks turned out Valentine three years later to even less positive reviews and a couple of other horror films more recently.